Damages and Materiality: Effects on voluntary disclosure: Model framework

-As promised at the end of Section 3, we now derive the determining equation for $\gamma_{t}.$ Below, though we work in a continuous framework, we follow the (Dye, 1985) paradigm of three dates (in his case the mandatory initial-, the voluntary interim- and the mandatory terminal-disclosure dates) from which to derive a downgrade at the interim date.
-Relocating these three dates to $t<s<1\text{,}$ the interim downgrade $\gamma_{s}$, which is also the threshold for announcements in equilibrium at time $s\text{,}$ is the value $\gamma=\gamma_{s}$ which symbolically satisfies
+We can now derive the determining equation for $\gamma _{t}.$ Below, though we work in a continuous framework, we follow the (Dye, 1985) paradigm\footnote{Our approach here follows the disclosure literature in deriving equilibrium behaviour from determining a disclosure cutoff defined by indifference between disclosure and non-disclosure.
+A brief description follows in this subsection and a more detailed formulation is in Appendix B.} of three dates (in his case the mandatory initial-, the voluntary interim-, and the mandatory terminal-disclosure dates) from which to derive a downgrade at the interim date.
+Relocating these three dates respectively to $t<s<1\text{,}$ the interim downgrade $\gamma _{s}$, which is also the threshold for announcements in equilibrium at time $s\text{,}$ is the value $\gamma =\gamma _{s}$ which symbolically satisfies